Galusha Pennypacker

-Uriah Galusha Pennypacker (June 1, 1841/1844 – October 1, 1916) was a Union general during the American Civil War.
-He may be the youngest person to hold the rank of brigadier general in the US Army; at the age of 20, he remains the only general too young to vote for the president who appointed him.
+Uriah Galusha Pennypacker (June 1, 1841/1842/1844 – October 1, 1916) was a Union general during the American Civil War.
+He may be the youngest person to hold the rank of brigadier general in the US Army and remains the only general too young to vote for the president who appointed him.
+He was awarded the Medal of Honor for his leadership at the Second Battle of Fort Fisher during the Civil War.

 Early life

-Pennypacker was born supposedly June 1, 1844, but the year is uncertain.
+Galusha Pennypacker was born supposedly June 1, 1844, but the year is uncertain.
 Census and other records indicate an earlier year of birth, perhaps 1840–41; his death record cites June 1, 1842.
 Ages in this article are based on the 1844 date.
 He was born in Valley Forge, Pennsylvania, to a family with a long history of military service.
 He was raised without having any memory of his parents, Joseph Judson Pennypacker (1814–1880?) and Tamson A. Workheiser.
 His mother died when he was still a baby, and his father, who had taken part in the Mexican–American War, later became an adventurer in California, where he founded the Petaluma Argus newspaper in 1859 and sold it in December 1860.
-The 1880 Census has the father living in Oakland, California.
 His grandfather also served in the military, fighting in the American Revolutionary War.
 Galusha and George Armstrong Custer, two of the youngest generals in the Civil War, were fifth cousins, both being descendants of Paulus Kuster (1643–1707).
-He was also cousin to General Benjamin Prentiss through the Pennypacker family.
+He was a cousin of General Benjamin Prentiss through the Pennypacker family.
+His great-grandfather was Matthias Pennypacker, Pennsylvania state representative.